-Through December 31, 2017, the Company has primarily funded its operations with proceeds from the sale of convertible preferred stock (see Note 4).
-The Company has incurred losses from operations since its inception, including net losses of \$4.3 million for the year ended December 31, 2017 and has used cash in operations of \$3.2 million for the year ended December 31, 2017.
-In addition, as of December 31, 2017, the Company had an accumulated deficit of \$4.7 million.
+Through December 31, 2018, the Company has primarily funded its operations with proceeds from the sale of convertible preferred stock (see Note 6).
+The Company has incurred recurring losses from operations since its inception, including net losses of \$4.3 million and \$16.5 million for the years ended December 31, 2017 and December 31, 2018, respectively, and has used cash in operations of \$3.2 million and \$11.2 million for the years ended December 31, 2017 and December 31, 2018, respectively.
+In addition, as of December 31, 2018, the Company had an accumulated deficit of \$21.3 million.
 The Company expects its operating losses and negative cash flows to continue into the foreseeable future as it continues to develop, manufacture, and commercialize its product candidates.